jslowick/naia/1-Atlas/1-Western Side/4-Sea of Strife (W)/Reyka/Reyka'Est/Coastaline/Bayside/Ald Cove.md

-Where the [[Aldani]] come from, used to be fished a lot for lobsters in ancient history, but then the lobsters started to grow bigger and bigger and fight back.
+Small cove on the northern side of [[Reyka'Est]]. this is where the [[Aldani]] come from, used to be fished a lot for lobsters in ancient history, but then the lobsters started to grow bigger and bigger and fight back.
 Now its avoided completely.